opensearch-project/documentation-website/_opensearch/cluster-manager-task-throttling.md

 For many cluster state updates, such as defining a mapping or creating an index, nodes submit tasks to the cluster manager.
 The cluster manager maintains a pending task queue for these tasks and runs them in a single-threaded environment.
 When nodes send tens of thousands of resource-intensive tasks, like `put-mapping` or snapshot tasks, these tasks can pile up in the queue and flood the cluster manager.
 This affects the cluster manager's performance and may in turn affect the availability of the whole cluster.

 The first line of defense is to implement mechanisms in the caller nodes to avoid task overload on the cluster manager.
-However, even with those mechanisms in place, the cluster manager needs a built-in way to protect itself---cluster manager task throttling.
+However, even with those mechanisms in place, the cluster manager needs a built-in way to protect itself: cluster manager task throttling.

 To turn on cluster manager task throttling, you need to set throttling limits.
 The cluster manager uses the throttling limits to determine whether to reject a task.